 Amending a Birth Certificate After a Court Order Name Change

-An Amendment of Birth Record to Reflect a Court Order Change of Name VS 23 (PDF) form is required to:
+An Amendment of Birth Record to Reflect a Court Order Change of Name VS 23 (PDF) form and court order are required to:

 - Change the name of the registrant